Itai-Nelken/vm/README.md

 add
 ; The result is already on the stack, so no need to save it.

-get Ra ; get pushes the vallue in the specified register and pushes it to the stack mul
+get Ra ; get pushes the value in the specified register and pushes it to the stack mul

 peek ; peek simply prints the stack head